 Ernie is a Director, President and the Chief Executive Officer of the Company.
 He manages the origination, structuring, and execution of our royalties, which involves cross-border negotiations with parties in Argentina, Australia, Brazil, China, Serbia, Finland, the United Kingdom, Canada and the United States.
-Ernie has visited many of the world's lithium deposits, as well as several of the chemical and battery plants that service the EV industry.
-Ernie is a regular presenter at industry and investor conferences, including Fastmarkets and LME Week.
+Ernie led the Company through the only and largest IPO on the Toronto Stock Exchange during 2023, raising C\$150 million.
+Ernie has visited many of the world's lithium deposits and is a regular presenter at industry and investor conferences, including Fastmarkets and LME Week.

-Prior to LRC, Ernie was an Analyst at Tide Point Capital Management, a hedge fund based in Greenwich, Connecticut that specializes in lithium, battery materials and specialty chemicals.
+Prior to LRC, Ernie was an Analyst at Tide Point Capital Management, a hedge fund based in Greenwich, Connecticut.
 At Tide Point Capital, Ernie led investments into lithium companies that included Sociedad Quimica y Minera de Chile, Albemarle Corporation and Galaxy Resources Limited and others.